What is therapy?

 Can my session fees be covered by insurance?

 Please do check with your insurer regarding their reimbursement policies (All session fees are to be made upfront to the clinic in cash or bank transfers).
 At present, we do not process any direct billing with insurers, and we do not provide reports or forms to external agencies (i.e. Insurance companies).

 As we are unable to answer calls when a therapy session is ongoing, the best way to contact us would be to drop us a text message on Whatsapp or to email us.
 We will reply to your message as soon as we are available.

 Will the information I share during sessions be kept confidential?

 What you discuss during your therapy session is kept confidential.
-No contents of the therapy sessions, whether verbal or written may be shared with another party without your written consent or the written consent of your legal guardian.
+No contents of the therapy sessions, whether verbal or written may be shared with another party without your written consent or the written consent of your parent/legal guardian.
 The following is a list of exceptions under which client confidentiality may be breached under the law: